postsharp/Metalama.Samples/examples/exception-handling/retry/retry-1/README.md

 The aspect is implemented by the `RetryAttribute` class.

-[!metalama-file RetryAttribute.cs ]
+[!metalama-file RetryAttribute.cs]

 The `RetryAttribute` class derives from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, which in turn derives from the <xref:System.Attribute?text=System.Attribute> class.
 This makes `RetryAttribute` a custom attribute.

 The `RetryAttribute` class implements the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method.
 This method acts like a _template_.
 Most of the code in this template is injected into the target method, i.e., the method to which we add the `[Retry]` custom attribute.

-Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a very special meaning.
-When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, with a few syntactic changes to capture the return value.
-To remind you that `meta.Proceed()` has a special meaning, it is colored differently than the rest of the code.
+Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a special meaning.
+When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, but with a few syntactic changes to capture the return value.
+We colored `meta.Proceed()` differently than the other code to remind you that it has a special meaning.
 If you use Metalama Tools for Visual Studio, you will also enjoy syntax highlighting in this IDE.

-To implement the retry behavior, we wrap the call to `meta.Proceed()` with a `for` loop and `try..catch` exception handler.
+To implement the retry behavior, we wrap the call to `meta.Proceed()` within a `for` loop and `try...catch` exception handler.

 The `RetryAttribute` class has two properties: `Delay` and `Attempts`.
 The value of these properties is used in the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation.
-Because the value of these properties is known at compile time, they will be replaced by their value in the template.
+Because the value of these properties is known and compile time, it will replace them with their value in the template.

 ## Limitations